-The benchmark palm oil contract for September delivery on the Bursa Malaysia Derivatives Exchange closed up 55 ringgit, or 1.62%, at 3,445 ringgit ($828.32) a tonne, having risen more than 4% during the session.
+The benchmark palm oil contract for March delivery on the Bursa Malaysia Derivatives Exchange gained 41 ringgit, or 0.88%, to 4,724 ringgit ($1,131.77) a tonne by the midday break.

 Palm has jumped 31% so far in 2021 as a pandemic-fuelled labour shortage hammered output in the world’s second largest producer, while demand picked up after countries eased lockdowns.
 Prices are set to average around 4,149.57 ringgit ($994.62) this year.

 “2021 has been a year of supply shortages and weather disruptions.
 Demand returned, but supply struggled to keep up,”

 Sathia Varqa, co-founder of Singapore-based Palm Oil Analytics, said.

 “High prices fuelled inflationary pressure in major importing countries warranting trade policy changes,” Varqa added.